Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/processing/process/_index.md

 ---
-title: App Process
+title: Business Process Processing Capabilities
 linktitle: Process
-description: Description of the process handling of App Backend
+description: Description of the business process processing capabiltiies
-tags: [app-backend]
+tags: [app-backend, BPMN]
 weight: 100
 ---
-A App deployed to Altinn Apps will typical have a process to follow.
+A application deployed to Altinn Apps will typical have a business process that users and systems need to follow.

-Altinn Apps uses [BPMN 2.0 standard](https://www.omg.org/spec/BPMN/2.0/) to describe the App Process and the App will have functionality to support different types of tasks in the process.
+Apps created in Altinn Studio uses [BPMN 2.0 standard](https://www.omg.org/spec/BPMN/2.0/) to describe the business process and the app will have functionality to support different types of tasks in the process.

 The process is defined by the application developer in Altinn Studio.
 When a new app is created it a [basic process]() is created.